coreyyangsmith/Summer-Project-2023/Meeting-Minutes/2 - Databases.md

 WIP
 # ⬇ This Week
 _Creating a Model & Basic Database Operations_
-Primary Key & Foreign Keys
+Primary Key & Foreign Keys; Database Schemas
 CRUD Operations
 ACID Test
 SQL Introduction
+What is an API?
+What is a RESTful API?

 # 📖 Agenda
 1. Last Week Review